 The Diabetes Research Institute houses teams of scientists, engineers, and clinicians with the expertise required to tackle diabetes from many angles.
-This integration of medicine and technology drives the vision behind the DRI strategy, a comprehensive, three-pronged approach to cure diabetes.
+This integration of medicine and technology, an ability to swiftly move therapies into clinical trials, and a singular focus on the cure drives the vision behind the comprehensive, three-pronged DRI strategy, which will fast-track the path to the cure.
 The strategy builds upon decades of cure-focused research and addresses the major challenges that stand in the way of a biological cure.

 A Comprehensive Approach to a Cure

 The DRI’s strategy is based on the premise that:

 • Currently, patients undergoing islet cell transplantation are required to take harsh immunosuppressive drugs.
 This prevents transplantation from being a viable option for many people.
 We must therefore accelerate the development of tolerable combination therapies for people with diabetes, both for diabetes prevention strategies and to enhance the survival and function of transplanted cells during islet cell replacement.
 A lot of the research currently taking place at DRI, including several clinical trials is aimed at tackling this challenge.

 • A better understanding of diabetes pathology and the regulation of the associated islet-antigen-specific immune response may lead to the discovery of new diabetes-specific targets.
 Ultimately, we hope that therapeutic manipulation of new targets will lead to the development of novel treatments to prevent and cure diabetes.
 New biomarkers will also be used as endpoints to assess the efficacy of clinical prevention and islet transplantation trials more rapidly.